Menu

 Feb 8, 2008

-Brooklyn, NY - In support of women's heart disease awareness, faculty and staff at SUNY Downstate Medical Center recently dressed in red to celebrate National Wear Red Day.
-Downstate employees gathered in the lobby of University Hospital of Brooklyn for a group photo to commemorate the life-saving awareness movement.
+Brooklyn, NY - In support of women's heart disease awareness, faculty and staff at SUNY Downstate Health Sciences University recently dressed in red to celebrate National Wear Red Day.
+Downstate employees gathered in the lobby of University Hospital at Downstate for a group photo to commemorate the life-saving awareness movement.

 Although most studies concerning heart disease in the United States have been geared towards men, it is women who are being diagnosed with heart disease and dying at a higher rate than men.
 In fact, more women die from heart disease each year than from all cancers combined.